Research

 The Yes Bias Might Not Exist

-We argue that prediction market TAM should include the supply side: as the cost of producing real-time probability estimates collapses, the addressable market extends beyond trading volume to every decision that benefits from better forecasts.
+Prediction market TAM should include the supply side: as the cost of producing real-time probability estimates collapses, the addressable market widens far past trading volume.

 Noisy Traders Are Not Dumb Money